jnozzi/cocoadev.com/markdown/NeedToSetFlagWhenWindowBeingResized.md

 ----

-This flag already exists; it's an General/NSView method called     -inLiveResize.
+This flag already exists; it's an NSView method called     -inLiveResize.
 Just check that for your view when you're about to draw. -- Bo